-A NI 43-101 Technical Report authored by Davis et al., supporting the mineral resource estimate, was filed on SEDAR dated September 14th, 2015.
-The authors recommended advancing the Chinchillas project by updating the PEA based on the new mineral resource estimate, and initiating a Feasibility (or Pre-Feasibility) study.
-The latter study will require first completing 10,000 metres of infill drilling, 5,000 metres of condemnation, metallurgical, geotechnical and hydrogeological drilling, additional metallurgical testing, advancing social and environmental programs, and initiating the mine permitting process.
-An amended technical report was filed on SEDAR dated November 2nd, 2015, in which the authors clarified that due to substantial changes in the Resource, the preliminary economic assessment reported in the Technical Report dated February 13th, 2015, which relied on an earlier mineral resource estimate, is no longer considered current and is not carried forward in the Amended Report.
+On July 31, 2015 Golden Arrow released an updated mineral resource estimate for the Chinchillas project A NI 43-101 Technical Report authored by Davis et al., supporting the mineral resource estimate, was filed on SEDAR dated September 14th, 2015.
+The authors recommended completing 10,000 metres of infill drilling, 5,000 metres of condemnation, metallurgical, geotechnical and hydrogeological drilling, additional metallurgical testing, advancing social and environmental programs, and initiating the mine permitting process in order to complete a new economic study.
+An amended technical report was filed on SEDAR dated November 2nd, 2015, in which the authors clarified that due to substantial changes in the Resource, the preliminary economic assessment reported in the Technical Report dated February 13th, 2015, which relied on an earlier mineral resource estimate, was no longer considered current and as not carried forward in the Amended Report.

-1.5 Business Combination Agreement
+1.3 Business Combination Agreement